-ILT 105 INDUSTRIAL INSTRUMENTATION
+ILT 105 INDUSTRIAL INSTRUMENTATION LAB (6M) 2 credits

 COREQUESITE: ILT 104

 A companion to ILT 104, this lab includes the use of transducers, detectors, actuators, and/or other devices and equipment in industrial application.
 Upon completion of the course, the student should be able to apply principles of instrumentation circuits and systems.